 In 1961, Tina Livanos married the titled Englishman John Spencer-Churchill, the 11th Duke of Marlborough, with whom she remained married for ten years, divorcing in 1971.

 Only months later, Livanos did the unexpected, shocking everyone in Greece and internationally.
-The former Mrs. Onassis married her sister’s widow—and her former husband’s arch rival, Stavros Niarchos.
+The former Mrs. Onassis married her sister’s widower—and her former husband’s arch rival, Stavros Niarchos.

 The wedding occurred with the Livanos family having given their blessing, publicly showing that they absolved Niarchos of any responsibility in Evgenia’s death.
 For Niarchos himself, the marriage was the fulfillment of a decades-long wish and a response to Onassis.